Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 #### Verify You're Testing a Use Case

-If it's ambiguous, checking that a test verifies a use case is important before the migration because otherwise migrating to RTL may feel like fitting a square peg into a round hole.
+If it's ambiguous, checking that a test verifies a use case is important before the migration.
+Otherwise, migrating to RTL may feel like fitting a square peg into a round hole.
 When a test is relying on implementation details to verify an outcome, it is easier to first correlate those details with a use case.
 Once the use case is known, migrate the test with that use case in mind.
 That approach gives the insight to know what code needs to be converted, removed, or added to fit the new philosophy.

 #### Identifying a Test's Use Case